What constitutes a “high quality tool”? When should I choose to buy a bargain? When is it important to choose high quality over low prices?

 Back to the actual working part of this little essay.
 My mother used to use an old butcher knife for weeding cracks in the sidewalk, but while it was frugal, it wasn’t very wise.
 Too sharp, too flexible and just not made for the job.
 And while I LOVE my Cape Cod weeder, there is one thing that I think combines the best qualities of many tools together.
 Of course, the ingenious Japanese are to thank for this one.

 A Hori Hori knife.
 Sharp where you need it; strong; made for job of prying, cutting and lifting out unwanted plants.

 Consider reading my review on the DeWit Cape Cod Weeder.

-If you have the frugal gene (I do), just recall that saving money looking for bargains is a matter of exchanging time for dollars, oftentimes.
-As I have grown older the value of my time is increased in my estimation; much faster than inflation.
+If you have the frugal gene (I do), just recall that saving money looking for bargains is often a matter of exchanging time for dollars.
+As I have grown older the value of my time has increased in my estimation; much faster than inflation.